cs4rl/guide/index.md

 1. Prepare the text in English.
 The Chicago Manual of Style 17th Edition (CMOS) is being used as the overall publication style.
 We will stay close to (CMOS) but not 100% complaint as we have many non/English native writers and stzles vary.
 Points to note will be:
-    1. Use American spelling if possible.
+    1. Use American English spelling if possible.
+I know it's a pain, but will make more sense to an international and US readership.
     2. Use the [Oxford Comma](https://cmosshoptalk.com/2020/02/11/oxford-chicago-and-the-serial-comma/).
 Which means the presence of a comma before and or or in a list of three or more items.

 1. Submit the paper in a template in the Google Drive (to be supplied).